Vladimir-19/reddit/README.md

 ### 3. Backend Setup

+- Add .env file into the ./backend and add `DATABASE_URL=`
-To start the backend, navigate to the backend directory and run:
+- To start the backend, navigate to the backend directory and run:

 ```bash
 node server.js